kubecost/docs/using-kubecost/navigating-the-kubecost-ui/cost-allocation/network-allocation.md

 This will result in a accurate node-based costs.
 However, it is only estimating the actual pod/application responsible for the network-transfer costs.

-### Both cloud integration and network cost daemonset
+### Both cloud integration and network cost DaemonSet

-Enabling both cloud-integration and the networkCosts daemonset allows Kubecost to give the most accurate data transfer costs to each pod.
+Enabling both cloud-integration and the networkCosts DaemonSet allows Kubecost to give the most accurate data transfer costs to each pod.

 ### Limitations